danielpetri1/bbb-recording-exporter/README.md

 # BigBlueButton Downloader

-A client- and (future) server side script to enable users to download a BigBlueButton recording as a video.
+A client- and (future) server side script to enable users to download a BigBlueButton recording as a single video file.

 This is still a work in progress that downloads Big Blue Button's `shapes.svg` file to locally recreate the recording played in the browser as a `webm` or `.mp4` file.

 ## What's supported?

-✅  Quick export of BigBlueButton presentations as a single video file, containing audio, slides and whiteboard annotations<br />
+✅  Quick export of BigBlueButton presentations containing audio, slides and whiteboard annotations<br />
-✅  Rendering BigBlueButton sessions into a video that includes the whiteboard, audio and screen sharing video (deskshare)<br />
+✅  Option to render the webcams and screen sharings (deskshare) in addition to the presentation<br />
 ✅  Saving annotated slides as PNG so they can be merged into a new PDF<br />

 ## What's coming?

-🔜  Option to add the session's webcams <br />
+🔜  Integration into Greenlight's UI
-🔜  Cursor support <br />
+🔜  Conversion of annotated slides into PDF using Cairo 🔜  Support of further interactive elements such as the cursor, chat, and polls<br />
-🔜  Chat, polls <br />
+🔜  Speed improvements

 ## How it works